Amourousity/Ultimatum/ReadMe.md

 CopyJoinScript| |Copies JavaScript to your clipboard used to join the same server CloseRobloxMessage| |Closes any [messages/errors](https://roblox.fandom.com/wiki/Error) displayed by Roblox WalkSpeed|Speed:Number |Changes the speed you walk at.
 Allows negative numbers, but you walk backwards.
 Your walking animation speed doesn't change
-DisableRendering|Disabled:Boolean |Disables 3D rendering (everything except for GUIs are invisible), boosting FPS.
+AntiAFK|Enabled:Boolean |Stops Roblox from kicking you for being AFK DisableRendering|Disabled:Boolean |Disables 3D rendering (everything except for GUIs are invisible), boosting FPS.
 Usually used with auto-farms to improve their efficiency

 *I am in the process of writing more commands, please be patient.*